FumingPower3925/ttrpg-session-manager/README.md

-# Starfinder 2e Session Manager
+# TTRPG Session Manager

-A modern web application for managing Starfinder 2e campaign sessions.
+A modern web application for managing tabletop RPG campaign sessions.
 Built with Next.js, it allows GMs to organize their campaign materials including plans, images, audio, NPCs, monsters, and more.

 ## Features